 About the Program

-This step-by-step program provides structure and guidance to help participants develop the kind of positive habits that lead to a prosperous future.
-Case managers partner with low-income individuals and families to establish long- and short-term goals focused on stability.
-Through weekly meetings during the first month—and as often as necessary thereafter—participants plan and enact activities to work toward those goals.
+This program provides structure and guidance to help participants develop the kind of positive habits that lead to a prosperous future.
+Case managers partner with low-income individuals and families to establish an individualized plan focused on increasing stability and self-sufficiency.
+Through weekly meetings during the first month—and as often as necessary thereafter—participants plan and enact activities to work toward their personal goals.
 Goals include everything from employment and education to housing and budgeting.

 Participants may continue in the program for up to two years after qualifying.
 They will successfully complete the program when they score above 70 points on the self-sufficiency scale.